 Post workout, a massage gun can help your body cool down and prevent your fatigued muscles from tightening up.
 “Following exercise, massage guns help to limit perceived muscle soreness with minimal to no effect on muscle performance (e.g. strength),” says Dr. Hashish.

-Percussion and vibration massage also activate your parasympathetic nervous system, the branch that tells your body it’s time to calm down.
+Percussion and vibration massage also activate your parasympathetic nervous system3, the branch that tells your body it’s time to calm down.
 This reduces stress and inflammation, a major factor in delayed onset muscle soreness (DOMS)—the soreness you typically feel two to three days after a workout.

-How to Use a Massage Gun for Mobility
+How To Use a Massage Gun for Mobility

 Tight muscles can decrease mobility, or your ability to move your muscles and joints freely.
 Massage guns work to relieve muscle tension and break up fascial adhesions, which can constrict the muscles.
 They also help improve blood circulation.

-In one small study published in the Journal of Sports Science and Medicine in 2020, 16 healthy males were tested on two separate days.
+In one small study published in the Journal of Sports Science and Medicine4 in 2020, 16 healthy males were tested on two separate days.
 One day they were given five minutes of percussive therapy with a massage gun on their calf muscles.
 They received no treatment on the second day.
 After the treatment, range of motion in the plantar flexor muscles (the muscles of the ankle, foot, and leg) increased by 5.4 degrees.

 If you’re using a massage gun for mobility, Hruby recommends targeting each muscle group on your body for two to three minutes.

-How to Use a Massage Gun for Pain Relief
+How To Use a Massage Gun for Pain Relief

 Outside of sore muscles, there’s not a ton of research on using a massage gun for general pain relief, but there are a couple promising studies.